 A WoRMS LSID should be added in

-taxonRank can aid us in identifying the taxon that
+taxonRank can help us in identifying the provided

 scientificNameID is provided.

-OBIS recommends providing information about how an identification was made, for example by key, or by expert, or by on-board species guide; or by morphology vs. genomics, etc. Who made the taxonomic identification can go in
+OBIS recommends providing information about how an identification was made, for example by which ID key, species guide or expert; and by which method (e.g morphology vs. genomics), etc. The person’s name who made the taxonomic identification can go in

 identifiedBy and when in